 Fundamental chemical principles for determination of the source, fate, and transformation of chemical compounds in natural and polluted environments.
 Climate change, air pollution, stratospheric ozone depletion, pollution and treatment of water sources, and the utilization of insecticides and herbicides.
 Prerequisite: CHEM 1312, CHEM 1112.

 Overview of contaminant transport and partitioning processes, chemical processes, biological processes, and particle dynamics and separations processes.
 Design and performance of experiments to generate data for environmental engineering design.
 Statistical analyses and interpretation of experimental data.
-Prerequisites: EVEN 2310 and, CHEM 1312/1112.
+Prerequisites: CHEM 1312/CHEM 1112.